-The world is struggling out of the pandemic.
-Borders will eventually re-open.
-Many are looking forward to a time when they can take their travel itineraries off the back burner.
+As the world emerges out of the pandemic, it's also opening up to countless travel possibilities.
 Before you do head back out into the wider world, consider consulting with a travel medicine specialist to get the most out of your trip.
 Doylestown Health has launched a travel medicine program to safeguard traveler health and help ensure a positive trip experience.

 “A travel health consultation is not just for Peace Corps workers,” says Alyssa Wankewicz, MD, Doylestown Health infectious disease specialist.
 “Vacationers to developing countries also benefit from preventative medicine and education.”
 According to the CDC, at least half of travelers to low- and middle-income countries become ill with a travel-related health problem.
 Dr. Wankewicz adds, “It is also important for travelers with chronic health conditions or those visiting high-altitude locations — Denver, Colorado, for example — to talk to a travel medicine physician about strategies for traveling safely.”